tikv/tikv-dev-guide/src/get-started/debug-and-profile.md

 rust-gdb attach ${PID}
 ```

-pid of tikv-server can be abtained with following command:
+pid of tikv-server can be obtained with the following command:

 ```bash
 ps -aux|grep tikv-server